gciatto/mpp4rs-slides/content/02-WOBA/_index.md

         }
         // declares JavaScript as target
         js {
+            useCommonJs() // use CommonJS for JS depenencies management
+            // or useEsModules()
+            binaries.executable() // enables tasks for Node packages generation
             // the target will consist of a Node project (with NodeJS's stdlib) nodejs {
                 runTask { /* configure project running in Node here */ }